-Botox® is a drug created from a bacterial neurotoxin called botulinum.
-In small doses, Botox® can cause paralysis in spastic or overactive muscles.
+Botox® is a drug created from a bacterial neurotoxin called botulinum toxin.
+In small doses, Botox® can cause paralysis in spastic or overactive facial muscles.
 It has gained popularity over the last 30 years in the cosmetic world for the treatment of wrinkles.

 Facial wrinkling occurs for several reasons in addition to aging.
-Loss of skin elasticity and sun damage can hasten the formation of wrinkles in addition to a person’s genetics.
+Loss of skin elasticity and sun damage can hasten the formation of frown lines and wrinkles in addition to a person’s genetics.
 Smoking and other lifestyle choices can also speed up this process.

 Dr. Panossian also performs Botox® injection into palms, feet, and armpits in people suffering from excessive sweating, or hyperhidrosis.
 This is a very effective treatment for sweating and, for many people, life changing.